 Bazaars & Markets

-The Grand Bazaar of Isfahan is far more than a market—it is the beating heart of the city, a UNESCO-protected cultural landmark, and an extraordinary sensory experience.
-Its covered passages stretch for several kilometers and invite you to browse, marvel, and discover.
+The Grand Bazaar of Isfahan is far more than a market - it is the beating heart of the city, a UNESCO-protected cultural monument, and an exceptional sensory experience.
+Its covered corridors stretch for several kilometers and invite you to browse, marvel, and discover.

 Handmade Carpets